hechoendrupal/drupal-console-book/commands/generate-command.md

 Option | Details
 -------|-------------
 --module | The Module name.
---class | commands.generate.command.options.class
+--class | The Class that describes the command.
+(Must end with the word 'Commmand').
---name | commands.generate.command.options.name
+--name | The Command name.
---container-aware | commands.generate.command.options.container-aware
+--container-aware | Is the command aware of the drupal site installation when executed